fbpx

 Fall (September–mid-November) is a beautiful time of year

-- Mid-October to mid-November: The SHT inside the City of Duluth will be closed during the fall freeze/thaw cycle.
+• Mid-October to mid-November: The SHT inside the City of Duluth will be closed during the fall freeze/thaw cycle.

 While day hikes, runs, and snowshoeing offer beautiful experiences on sunny winter days, we recommend backpacking and longer hikes for experienced winter backpackers only.

 Early spring may not the best time to enjoy the Trail.
 During the spring thaw, the SHT is particularly sensitive to damage caused by muddy and difficult trail conditions.
 In fact, inside the City of Duluth, the Trail is closed during the spring thaw.
-We recommend planning major trips for another time of year and STAY OFF saturated trails to avoid causing damage.
+We recommend planning major trips for another time of year and STAY OFF saturated or muddy trails to avoid causing damage.

 At the end of May—or sooner, if weather is warmer—ticks and mosquitos emerge.